Over-Axle Bearing Press

 This tool is designed to install the sealed cartridge bearings that are found on many brands of bicycle hub.
 This version of our press is designed to fit over the axles that protrude through the centre of the bearings on many hub designs, such as Hope and DT Swiss.

-If the axle protrudes through the bearing, and the axle can't be removed before removing the bearing, then this press is a better choice than our regular press.
+If the axle protrudes through the bearing, and the axle can't be removed before removing the bearing (sometimes called a captive axle), then this press is a better choice than our regular press.

 Some sizes come as combos; i.e., 6903 is only available in combination with 6803.
 The reason for this is that the 6903 uses a 6803 press together with an adaptor ring to match the larger outside diameter of 6903.

-Each set of spacers can be purchased with either T-bar handles or simple nuts.
-Both of these options include the spacers and threaded rod.
+Each set of drifts can be purchased with either T-bar handles or simple nuts.
+Both of these options include the drifts and threaded rod.
 The T-bar handles make the tool super-easy to use, while the nuts are a functional and cheaper option and are used with normal spanners.
 The spacer and handles are compatible with all of our other bearing presses.

 The tool is shaped to press the outer race of the bearing, meaning that no stress is placed across the bearings, prolonging bearing life and protecting the hub.